jentery/mdia200v3/index.md

 *Please email me if you have any questions or concerns about the Portfolio.*

-## Th 28 November: Methodologies, Part 10
+## Th 28 November: Approaches, Part 10

 Before class, please read the handout titled, "Preservation."